ltatnell/EMSC4033-project-Lucas/README.md

 ## What does the code do?

-Orthogonal polynomial fit to data allows quantification of the contribution of increasing order orthogonal polynomials to data.
+Orthogonal polynomial fit to data allows quantification of the contribution of increasing order polynomials to data.
 Polynomials are of the form;

 $$ data(x) = \lambda_0 + \lambda_1 f_1^{orth} + \lambda_2 f_2^{orth} + \lambda_3 f_3^{orth} + ... $$